Otto Dix: Otto Dix House Museums

 The Otto-Dix-Haus was opened in 1991, at the 100th anniversary of Dix's birth, in the 18th-century house where he was born and grew up, at Mohrenplatz 4 in the city of Gera, as a museum and art gallery.
 It is managed by the city administration.

 As well as providing access to the rooms Dix lived in, it houses a permanent collection of 400 of his works on paper and paintings.
 Visitors can see examples of his childhood sketch books, watercolours and drawings from the 1920s and 1930s, and lithographs.
 The collection also includes 48 postcards he sent from the front during World War I. The gallery also regularly hosts temporary exhibitions.

 The building was affected by a flood in June 2013.
 In order to repair the underlying damage, the museum was closed in January 2016, and re-opened in December 2016 following restoration.

 The Museum Haus Dix was inaugurated in 2013 in the house where the artist lived with his family and where he worked from 1936 to 1969, in Hemmenhofen, south Germany.

+Art market

+The painting Portrait of the Lawyer Dr. Fritz Glaser (1921) was sold for £3.6 million at a 1999 Sotheby's London auction.